jose-dls/ML-Crypto-Public/README.md

 Example:

-> python3 lstm.py --dataset \<historical dataset> --output_folder \<target output folder>
+> python3 lstm_closing_price.py --dataset \<historical dataset> --output_folder \<target output folder>

 or

-> python lstm.py --dataset \<historical dataset> --output \<target output folder>
+> python lstm_closing_price.py --dataset \<historical dataset> --output \<target output folder>

 depending on your system configuration.

+## Training The LSTM Model (Movement Prediction)

+Training an LSTM model to predict price movement is done similarly by running the lstm_movement.py script.

+Arguments:

+--dataset: Historical cryptocurrency dataset in parquet format or folder of datasets.

+--output_folder: Output folder to save LSTM data.

+--model_name: Filename to save LSTM model (should be .keras).

+--test_name: Filename to save simple test results.

+--sequence: Sequence length to train LSTM model.

+--epochs: Number of epochs to train model per increment.

+--batch_size: Size of batch during training.

+--split: Split individual historical data files to multiple sets.
+Use this argument when facing memory issues.

+--no_save_increments: Don't save incremental models.

+Example:

+> python3 lstm_movement.py --dataset \<historical dataset> --output_folder \<target output folder>

+or

+> python lstm_movement.py --dataset \<historical dataset> --output \<target output folder>

+depending on your system configuration.

+## Training The Gradient Boosting and Random Forest Model (Movement Prediction)

+You can also train a Gradient Boosting Classifier model or a Random Forest Classifier model to predict price movement.
+Just use the gradient_boosting_movement.py or random_forest_movement.py script.
+Please note that unlike the other models, the Random Forest models can have a large size depending on your training dataset.

+Arguments:

+--dataset: Historical cryptocurrency dataset in parquet format or folder of datasets.

+--output_folder: Output folder to save LSTM data.

+--model_name: Filename to save LSTM model (should be .keras).

+--test_name: Filename to save simple test results.

+--n_estimators: Number of estimators for the gradient boosting/random forest model.

+--no_save_increments: Don't save incremental models.

+Example:

+> python3 gradient_boosting_movement.py --dataset \<historical dataset> --output_folder \<target output folder>

+or

+> python gradient_boosting_movement.py --dataset \<historical dataset> --output \<target output folder>

+depending on your system configuration.

 ## Backtesting The Model

 Sample algorithms have been provided in QC Strats.
 These algorithsm work in the QuantConnect platform, however, you can adapt them to your requirements.
-As of this release, live trading has not been implemented for these strategies.
 A brief overview to using these strategies in QuantConnect:

 - Create an account.